On active and passive testing: -linear functions

 Theorem~\ref{thm:k-linear-active} states that the query complexity of active or passive testing of $k$-linear functions is $\Theta(k\log n)$.
 The upper bound can be obtained by applying Propositions~\ref{prop:classic-active-passive} and~\ref{prop:passive-testing-upper-bound-by-learning}, and Fact~\ref{fact:simple-PAC-UB}, given that there are exactly $\binom{n}{k}$ different $k$-linear functions.

-In order to prove a lower bound for active testing of $k$-linear functions, we use the following lemma, which is an adaptation of the tools used in~\cite{BBBY13} to prove active testing lower bounds (specifically, Theorem 6.6 and Lemma B.1 ibid). \begin{lem}[\cite{BBBY13}] Let $\mathcal{P}$ be a nontrivial property \footnote{In this context, a property $\mathcal{P}$ is nontrivial if a random Boolean function is $0.01$-far from satisfying $\mathcal{P}$ with probability $1-o(1)$. } of Boolean functions and let $\pi$ be a distribution supported on $\mathcal{P}$.
+In order to prove a lower bound for active testing of $k$-linear functions, we use the following lemma, which is an adaptation of the tools used in~\cite{BBBY13} to prove active testing lower bounds (specifically, Theorem 6.6 and Lemma B.1 ibid). \begin{defn*} A property $\mathcal{P}$ is called \emph{$\epsilon$-nontrivial} if a random Boolean function is $\epsilon$-close to $\mathcal{P}$ with probability at most $0.01$.\end{defn*} \begin{lem}[\cite{BBBY13}] Let $\mathcal{P}$ be an $\epsilon$-nontrivial property of Boolean functions and let $\pi$ be a distribution supported on $\mathcal{P}$.
 Given a set $S=\left\{ x_{1},x_{2},\ldots,x_{q}\right\} $ of $q$ queries and a vector $y\in\mathbb{Z}_{2}^{q}$, define